-Budgeted cost: £3 000
+Budgeted cost: £7000

-Activity Evidence that supports this approach Challenge number(s) addressed Specialist support through Pastoral Co-ordinator role to engage with children & families.
+Activity Evidence that supports this approach Challenge number(s) addressed Specialist support to engage with children & families.
 Pastoral coordinator role has been in place for the past 5 years to ensure better outcomes for pupils.
 This role has supported many families to access the support needed to enable them to engage fully with school.
-4 CPD and training for pastoral coordinators.
-4 Values: truth, courage compassion and endurance.
+1,4 CPD and training for pastoral coordinators.
+1, 4 Values: truth, courage compassion and endurance.